Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 });
 ```

-And finally, if we ever had to do type checks on a node, we had to take into account that it could be one of the placeholders or delays anytime, and had to wrap that logic into a delay node to deal with this.
+And finally, if we ever had to do type checks on a node, we had to take into account that it could be one of the placeholders or delays, and had to wrap that logic into a delay node to deal with this.

 If you have ever seen [asynchronous JavaScript code](https://www.stoman.me/articles/async-await-promises-callbacks-in-javascript) before async/await was added, this might look familiar to you.
 This is the exact same problem!
 When we don't know something yet, it would be awesome to suspend the evaluation of the current node, continue binding other nodes, or even evaluate some constraints in the constraint solver.
 I told this to [Kuinox](https://github.com/Kuinox/), who immediately got to work, and not even an hour later presented the prototype: binding tasks, that work exactly like JavaScript async callbacks.